marco262/my_wiki/data/dnd/general/equipment.md

 **Special.** A weapon with the special property has unusual rules governing its use, explained in the weapon's description (see "Special Weapons" later in this section).

 **Thrown.** If a weapon has the thrown property, you can throw the weapon to make a ranged attack.
 If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.
 For example, if you throw a handaxe, you use your Strength, but if you throw a dagger, you can use either your Strength or your Dexterity, since the dagger has the finesse property.

+You may draw a sheathed weapon with the thrown property as part of the attack you make with that weapon.[((bibcite homebrew))]

 **Two-Handed.** Attacking with this weapon requires two hands.[((bibcite errata))]